steveny2k/docker-predictionio/README.md

 The doc file of PredictionIO pointing to this repo is at http://predictionio.incubator.apache.org/community/projects/#docker-installation-for-predictionio

-This Dockerfile is for PredictionIO v0.10.0
+The master branch of this project is for the PredictionIO stable version 0.10.0, and other branches are for newer PredictionIO stable versions (for example, 0.12.0)

 # PredictionIO docker container
 Docker container for PredictionIO-based machine learning services